franleplant/nosleepjavascript-blog/content/blog/page-view-counter/index.md

 ## Tech requirements

- Azure provides [multiple compute solutions](https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-overview), most of which will likely not be optimal in certain use cases.
+ Azure provides [multiple compute solutions](https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-overview), each with its own use cases.
 Considering the scope, [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) sounds like a good offering.
 Function apps are serverless execution contexts where we can run a piece of code (the Functions themselves) in a stateless way.

  Since this compute platform is stateless, it means we'll need to have a separate way of storing how many times each page was visited.
 Most of the full-fledged DB offerings will probably be overkill for this, so using something like [Azure Storage Tables](https://azure.microsoft.com/en-us/services/storage/tables/) sounds like a good idea.
 The light, no-schema, and cheap service is good for key-value storage, which is exactly what we need.

 Considering the above, what we will be using is the following:

-- An Azure account/subscription (the [free one](https://azure.microsoft.com/en-us/free/search/?&ef_id=Cj0KCQiAl5zwBRCTARIsAIrukdPp06ayc7Ykcz5da7v11TG5Y3_t933os01NFk8p_u5C6b9GrnUa7LUaAj4jEALw_wcB:G:s&OCID=AID2000049_SEM_fPboUYxr&MarinID=fPboUYxr_380017950858_azure%20free%20account_e_c__75511752639_kwd-300666823650&lnkd=Google_Azure_Brand&dclid=CjgKEAiAl5zwBRC5w_aqwbO_wxASJABkid3V5_-WPhXBzWfQB-tl3HkGtwU3qz3VMiRBTmOq9OREu_D_BwE) will be more than enough).
+- An Azure account/subscription (the [free one](https://azure.microsoft.com/en-us/free/) will be more than enough).
 - Azure Storage Account, to use the tables service.
 - Azure Functions App, to deploy our function into.
 - An IDE (for this, I will be using .NET Core C# on the free version of  [Visual Studio]((https://azure.microsoft.com/downloads/) ), but there are [several offerings](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages) that Azure Functions support)